Sandeeptha-NotAbot/RaceOutcomePred/README.md

 ## 🔮 How Does It Predict?

 Before a race starts, we feed the model features we know *ahead of time* — grid position, qualifying result, and how the driver and constructor have been performing so far that season.
 The model outputs a probability that the driver finishes in the top 3.

+> **What are we predicting?** Given pre-race data from any race in the
+> 2014–2024 era, the model predicts whether a driver will finish on the
+> podium.
+The model is validated on 2023–2024 seasons it has never seen
+> during training.

 **Example:** 2022 Bahrain GP, predicting Leclerc: